zacps/al-stopping-conditions/README.md

-# Adversarial Active Learning
+# Hitting the Target: Stopping Active Learning at the Cost-Based Optimum

-This repository contains the code from a summer research project at the University of Auckland.
+This repository contains the code for the paper 'Hitting the Target: Stopping Active Learning at the Cost-Based Optimum'.

-An early draft of the report can be found [here](https://www.overleaf.com/read/yvghhwrnpvmk).

 ## Installation

+Necesssary dependencies can be installed with:

 ```bash
 $ pip install poetry